kiwimaya/LHLFinalSQL/QA.md

 What are your risk areas?

-•	Assumptions on the data were made with out the option to contact the database creator.
+- Assumptions on the data were made with out the option to contact the database creator

+- Database provieded seems to have a lot of subjetivity or lack of standards in its contents

 QA Process: